StrikerX3/TCPRelay.NET/TCPRelayCommon/readme.txt

     - Added Connection Timeout
     - Can set up parameters for both the application- and the remote-facing sockets
+  - NEW: [b1] added an option to allow binding to a different IP address in the Advanced Settings window

 See the history.txt file for earlier versions.